velorek1/c-edit/README.md

 C-EDIT Project in C language (NO NCURSES)
 =========================================
-C-EDIT for linux - ALPHA - A linux text editor in the style of the MSDOS EDIT - WITHOUT USING NCURSES
+C-EDIT for linux - ALPHA - A linux text editor in the style of the MSDOS EDIT - WITHOUT USING NCURSES Works well with Termux! :)
 * WARNING: DO NOT EDIT YOUR PRECIOUS FILES WITH THIS EDITOR!!

+If you want to support this project: https://tippin.me/@Velorek Contact me at: velorek1@gmail.com

 NEW: AUGUST 2024 (merging with ceditbuf)
 - Dynamic buffer added (vector of lines)